 Reviewer #2: This manuscript by Hochberg et al. analyzed gene expression signature in adipose tissue of acromegaly patients vs. non-functioning pituitary adenomas patients by high throughput mRNA sequencing.
 The authors found that expression of many genes are altered in the adipocytes of acromegaly patients and suggested that alterations of these genes likely responsible for the observation of insulin resistance, increased lipolysis, and metabolic changes in the patients.
 While the study is interesting and may provide explanations to the observed phenotypes in acromegaly patients, this study faces difficulties in sample size and technical limitations.
 Major points: 1.
 The major caveat of the study is small sample size.
 In addition, the subjects used are not age-matched.
 While the authors have tried to take the age effects on this study into consideration and separated the subjects to two groups, under 60 or over years old, without knowing the age distribution of the subjects it is not clear why 60 years old was chosen.
 Along this line, the acromegaly subjects over 60 are 2 and the subjects under 60 years old is 5 (according to Fig. 3C).
 The sample size for acromegaly patients under and over 60 years old is even smaller.
 Thus, it not clear that the gene signature identified in this study would make meaningful implications regarding acromegaly phenotypes.

+We chose 60 as the cutoff based on a principal component analysis, which showed that the subjects clustered into two groups which could be separable by an age cutoff of 60.
+This PCA plot has been added as Supplementary Fgure XXX and has been described in the revised methods section as such:

+To identify a stratification point to account for age differences we performed a principal component analysis on the normalized gene expression data.
+As shown in Supplementary Figure 1, an age cutoff of 60 separated our samples along the first principal component efficiently into two distinct phenotypes, with 7/8 of the over 60 subjects in one group and 10/11 of the under 60 subjects in the other group.

 2. The authors’ conclusion is based on the analysis of mRNA-seq.
 The difference in gene expression between acromegaly patients and control needs to be validated with another gene expression analysis, such as qPCR, to further support the results.

-We had considered performing qPCR studies to ‘re-validate’ some of our gene-expression findings but there is little evidence that qPCR analyses from the same samples will add any extra validity to our data so we decided to eschew those experiments.
-Previous studies have shown extremely close correlations between qPCR and RNAseq data [5–8].
-Ideally, we would re-validate our findings in a separate cohort of acromegalic patients, but due to the difficulty in accessing these samples, those experiments are not possible at this time.
+We considered performing qPCR studies to ‘re-validate’ some of our gene-expression findings but are unable to as there is insufficient remaining RNA and tissue.
+There is scant evidence that qPCR analyses from the same samples would add any extra validity to our data as previous studies have shown extremely close correlations between qPCR and RNAseq data [5–8], with differences largely being attributable to probe bias or non-linearity of qPCR not RNAseq.
+Ideally, we would re-validate our findings in a separate cohort of acromegalic patients, but due to the difficulty in obtaining new samples, those experiments are not possible at this time.

 3. What are serum GH levels of all the subjects?